Don Eladio Vuente

 - Not Even Bothering with the Accent: Fuentes is clearly Spanish, but when speaking English, he talks in Rota's native English (as in, he was born in England) accent.
 Note that this can be a case of Truth in Television, since some people do learn to speak English without their native accent.
-(Or they make take on the accent of the person who is teaching them the language.)
+(Other times people may take on the accent of the person who is teaching them a non-native language.)

 - Shut Up, Hannibal!: He gets two of these.
 One from Jesse when Fuentes insults both his poor understanding of Spanish (and he subtly insults Gus when asking if Jesse as chemist was a joke) and his lack of basic chemistry knowledge.
 He gets a second one from his own boss later on, who says that even with Fuentes's college degrees, Jesse still cooks better meth.Jesse: Tell this asshole if he wants to make my product, he's got to do it my way.
 The right way.

 Jesse: So you understand what asshole means.
 Now go get me my phenylacetic acid, asshole.